runwayml/learn/docs/tutorial_t2i.md

 # Experimenting with GANs: Playing with Text to Image

-Runway allows you to use and experiment with state of the art machine learning models without coding a single line of code.
-In this tutorial we will use an model called [AttnGAN: Fine-Grained Text to Image Generation with Attentional Generative Adversarial Networks](https://github.com/taoxugit/AttnGAN/) by Tao Xu et al. to **generate images based on text.** This is the same model you can find in the interactive web experiment [Text2Image](https://t2i.cvalenzuelab.com/).
+Runway allows you to use and experiment with state of the art machine learning models without typing a single line of code.
+In this tutorial we will be using an model called [AttnGAN: Fine-Grained Text to Image Generation with Attentional Generative Adversarial Networks](https://github.com/taoxugit/AttnGAN/) by Tao Xu et al. to **generate images based on text.** This is the same model you can find in the interactive web experiment [Text2Image](https://t2i.cvalenzuelab.com/).

 ### Requirements